Our People

 Emergency Medicine, Dartmouth Health

 Kyle spent a decade wandering the trails and powder fields of the Rocky Mountains before getting his medical degree at University of Washington in Seattle and moving to the Upper Valley for residency training in Emergency Medicine at Dartmouth Health.
 Since finishing training, a great lifestyle and proximity to family have kept him in the Upper Valley where he lives in Norwich with his wife, Becky and two sons Remy and Eli.
 When he isn’t working, he spends his time running, skiing, biking, and perfecting his espresso game.
-Erin Salcone, MD
+Adair Mulligan

 Pediatric Ophthalmology, Dartmouth Health